 Do you have a small eat in kitchen or dining room?
 Everyone wants to be able to entertain, but what really counts is how your dining table works for you the other 360 days a year.

-If you are in the market for a dining table for your smallish space there are tons of affordable options in every possible style.
+If you are in the market for a dining table for your smallish space there are tons of affordable options in every possible style, updated for 2022.

 If you need to be able to stretch your dining space on occasion to have friends and family over, there are tables made just for that purpose.
 Make your small dining space work for you with these tips.
 First figure out what size and shape will work best in you room, then see what style appeals to you.